jasper0314-huang/NTU-SPML2020/README.md

 NTU CSIE5436 Security and Privacy of Machine Learning(2020 FALL)

 ## Homework1 Gray-box Attack
+### Requirement
+You will create untargeted adversarial examples to attack models for the CIFAR-10 classification task. (https://www.cs.toronto.edu/~kriz/cifar.html).
+Your goal is to bring down the model accuracy as much as possible.

+Five models will be chosen from this repository: https://github.com/osmr/imgclsmob.  (連結到外部網站。)Some preprocessing defenses may be used to improve the model robustness.

+You are allowed to change each pixel of the input image up to epsilon=8 on the 0-255 pixel scale.
+Of course, each pixel after the perturbation still needs to be within 0 to 255 in order to be a valid image.

+Your attack will be evaluated based on the accuracy on the evaluation set (download here), which consists of 100 images from CIFAR-10 (10 images of each class).

+You can use any programming languages and packages.
+Please add a README.txt file to tell people how to run your code.

+You need to write a report describing your methods.
+You can talk about, for example,  why you choose certain (combination of) methods and any internal experiments that you did (e.g., accuracy on substitute models, or against popular defenses).
+Please write it using Latex with the NeurIPS conference template (https://nips.cc/Conferences/2020/PaperInformation/StyleFiles (連結到外部網站。)).
+Report length is at most 4 pages, excluding references (please cite the work that you used in this homework).

 ### hw1/hw1_atk.py
 Generate adversarial examples from CIFAR10 testing set.
 Attack method includes:<br>